Cisco Catalyst Switches vs VMware NSX comparison

 Find out what your peers are saying about Cisco Catalyst Switches vs. VMware NSX and other solutions.
 Updated: May 2020.

-Cisco Catalyst Switches is ranked 1st in LAN Switching with 170 reviews while VMware NSX is ranked 2nd in Network Virtualization with 93 reviews.
+Cisco Catalyst Switches doesn't meet the minimum requirements to be ranked in Ethernet Switches with 171 reviews while VMware NSX is ranked 2nd in Network Virtualization with 94 reviews.
 Cisco Catalyst Switches is rated 8.6, while VMware NSX is rated 8.0.
 The top reviewer of Cisco Catalyst Switches writes "Reliable and stable catalyst switch; can be easily installed".
 On the other hand, the top reviewer of VMware NSX writes "Allows for seamless micro-segmentation and the support is exceptional".
 Cisco Catalyst Switches is most compared with Arista Networks Platform, Dell PowerConnect Switches, Cisco Nexus, HPE ProCurve and Dell PowerSwitch N-Series, whereas VMware NSX is most compared with Nutanix Flow Network Security, Illumio, Cisco ACI, Akamai Guardicore Segmentation and Cisco Secure Workload.
 See our Cisco Catalyst Switches vs. VMware NSX report.

-We monitor all LAN Switching reviews to prevent fraudulent reviews and keep review quality high.
+We monitor all Ethernet Switches reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.